mileyzjq/LING530G/README.md

 Please install Python3!

-We use Python3 to run our program and the command is shown below.
+Please use the command below to run the program.
 If you have any project issues, please contact us.

 ```bash
 $ python3 main.py